-While international travel for two or more people to many African nations can be quite expensive, the cost of living in most African nations is generally much lower than that of many westernized countries.
+International travel for two or more people to many African nations can be quite expensive.
+However, the cost of living in most African nations is generally much lower than that of many westernized countries.
 In addition to the low cost of living, many employers in African countries pay their expat employees quite well and provide accommodations, transportation, and other allowances.
-So if you secure an expat job in an African country you will most likely have quite a bit of disposable income.
+So if you secure an expat job in an African country, you will most likely have quite a bit of disposable income.

 Also, safety is generally more of an issue within a local geographic area versus an entire country.
 In fact, some African nations are ranked higher on the global safety index than the U.S. Also, expat employers generally provide accommodations in safer regions of the African nations in which they operate.
 Or they will at least help you find safe, amenable accommodations.

 In terms of health, modern, private facilities are available in major towns and cities in the country.
 The quality of healthcare is generally considered good in these areas.
-However, be prepared to pay a bit more for healthcare services and to pay for health insurance.
+However, prepare to pay a bit more for healthcare services and to pay out of pocket for health insurance.

-There are plenty of international schools in Botswana that are generally staffed by foreign and local teachers.
-Most international schools in this region offer American or British curriculums.
-The majority of international schools are located in the capital city and they can be expensive.
+There are plenty of international schools in Botswana, generally staffed by foreign and local teachers.
+Most international schools offer American or British curriculums.
+The majority of them are located in the capital city, and they can be expensive.

 The capital city of Gaborone is not lacking in things to do around town.
 There are a variety of entertainment options in this area.
 However, outside of Gaborone city limits, typical western entertainment options may be a bit difficult to find.
 Though as a whole, this country is a gem for nature lovers.
 It boasts some of the most luxurious and abundant safaris, eco-lodges, and camping retreat locations on the continent.